 © Eva Roefs

-Ira Brand is artist, writer, performance-maker and curator.
+Ira Brand (DE/UK/NL) is artist, writer, performance-maker and curator.
 She makes interdisciplinary live performances: solo stage shows, one-on-one pieces, duets or participatory work.
 She sets off from personal stating points as a means of addressing broader social, political and formal issues.
 A contemporary, frequently occurring theme in her work is power and how this is felt and exercised – in particular through language, gender and desire.
-In April 2023, Ira Brand premiered at Frascati Producties with her performance Commitment Phobe

 Biography